docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 ``textDocument.fauxBold``

 .. note::
-   This functionality was added in After Effects 13.2 (CC 2014.2) The write functionality was added in After Effects 24.0
+   | The read functionality was added in After Effects 13.2 (CC 2014.2).
+   | The write functionality was added in After Effects 24.0.

 **Description**